Montevista

-Montevista, officially the Municipality of Montevista (Lungsod sa Montevista; Bayan ng Montevista), is a 3rd class municipality in the province of Davao de Oro, Philippines.
+Montevista, officially the Municipality of Montevista (Lungsod sa Montevista; Bayan ng Montevista), is a municipality in the province of Davao de Oro, Philippines.
 According to the 2020 census, it has a population of 46,558 people.

 Caumanga, the original name of Montevista, was a peaceful haven of the Mandayan Tribe.
 During the Japanese occupation, Caumanga became the headquarters of the Japanese Imperial Forces who induced to flock to the place for protection, shelter, medicine, and food.
 With the increase of Christian settlers in the early part of 1950s, the name "Caumanga" was changed to San Jose in honor of their Patron Saint, Saint Joseph the Worker.
 However, it was not until June 18, 1966, when Republic Act No. 4808 was issued creating San Jose into a regular town.

 History

 Long before the coming of Christians, "Caumanga", the original name of Barangay San Jose, was home to Mandayan Tribes.
 It then became the stop-over for migrants (settlers coming from different parts of the country), who came to the place in search of the fertile Compostela Valley.

 The first settlers of Caumanga were Boboy Timbang and two cousins named Isig and Amasig, the disciples of Mongado-the first Mandayan Educator.
 Then followed by Eduardo Torres, Valentin Mabasag and some Christian settlers Julian A. Mascariñas, Leonardo Toyong Sr., Francisco Ramos and ex-councilor Rufino Ubal.
 These men helped develop Montevista at its early stage.

 During the Japanese occupation of World War II, Caumanga became the headquarters of the Japanese Imperial Forces under Inani Murakami, a Japanese Imperial Officer who befriended Fertig's guerilla movement and the Japanese induced the evacuees to flock to Caumanga for protection, shelter, medicine and food and stayed there for good even after the liberation time.

 With the increase of Christian Settlers in the early part of the 1950s, the name Caumanga was changed to San Jose in honor of their patron saint, Saint Joseph the Worker.

 In 1960, Councilor Rufino Ubal, a member of the Municipal Council of Nabunturan authored a resolution making San Jose a barrio of Nabunturan.
 The first elected barrio lieutenant was Francisco Ramos and the first Barangay Captain was Julian A. Mascariñas.

 Five years after, the barrio officials and some civic minded citizens initiated the separation of barrio San Jose from its mother municipality thus, in 1965, the Barangay Council of San Jose made a resolution addressed to the Provincial Board, proposing to create Barrio San Jose and neighboring barrios (barangays) into a separate town.